AntonioFasano/BloomR/src/bremacs.md

 The name of the game
 --------------------
+Non-core BloomR editions (currently Lab and Studio) are internally codenamed **BRemacs** or the BRemacs branch.

 BRemacs is a fully portable environment to interact with [R](https://www.r-project.org) under Windows, much more powerful then the graphical interface that comes with R itself.

 BRemacs is very similar in concept to [RStudio](https://www.rstudio.com/products/rstudio).
 It targets power users who prefer to type rather than click.
 Besides, since BRemacs is based on the  [Emacs](https://www.gnu.org/software/emacs/) extensible editor, it might also appeal those who want to take advantage of Emacs thousands of packages or program it themselves.

-BRemacs is part of BloomR and so preconfigured to interact with [Bloomberg Professional Service](https://www.bloomberg.com/professional/) [API](https://www.bloomberg.com/professional/support/api-library/).
+BRemacs preconfigured to interact with [Bloomberg Professional Service](https://www.bloomberg.com/professional/) [API](https://www.bloomberg.com/professional/support/api-library/) and [LSEG](https://www.lseg.com/en) (former Refinitiv)
+[API](https://developers.lseg.com/en/api-catalog/eikon/eikon-data-api).
+This means that the same  licensing terms of your Bloomberg Professional Service and Refinitiv Eikon service apply to data when you work with it.

 Motivation
 ----------